social-media-ethics-automation/book/docs/_sources/ch02_definitions/02_ethics/03_ethics_frameworks.md

 ### [Natural Rights](https://plato.stanford.edu/entries/rights/)
 - Locke: Everyone has a right to life, liberty, and property
 - Jefferson in the [Declaration of Independence](https://www.archives.gov/founding-docs/declaration-transcript): “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
-- This is where discussions of “human rights” comes from
+- Discussions of "human rights" fit in the Natural Rights ethics framework
 - Key figures:
   - [![Painting of John Locke](locke.png)](https://en.wikipedia.org/wiki/John_Locke) [John Locke](https://en.wikipedia.org/wiki/John_Locke), 1600s England
   - [![Painting of Thomas Jefferson](jefferson.png)](https://en.wikipedia.org/wiki/Thomas_Jefferson) [Thomas Jefferson](https://en.wikipedia.org/wiki/Thomas_Jefferson) 1700s American Colonies / USA

-% TODO: This is where discussions of “human rights” comes from -> Discussions of "human rights" fit in the Natural Rights ethics framework

 ### [Consequentialism](https://plato.stanford.edu/entries/consequentialism/):
 - Actions are judged on the sum total of their consequences (utility calculus)